How to amend your self-assessment tax return

 Learn more about how to pay your Self Assessment tax bill at GOV.UK.

 Resolving any issues with errors on your filed tax return is important.
 But it doesn’t need to be stressful.
 As long as you follow proper procedures, HMRC offers a straightforward process to help you get sorted and correct records as quickly as possible.

 Make tracking your financial transactions easier by signing up for a free business bank account today.
-With features like accounting software integration and automated expense management, you can spend less time on accounting.
-You’ll also cut down on the potential for errors in your records.
+Used alongside our simple and secure accounting software, you can spend less time on accounting and cut down on the potential for errors in your records.